SamdeepSharma/Vaani-Vistaar/README.md

-# Vaani Vista
+# Vaani Vistaar

 ## Overview
-Vaani Vista is an advanced AI-powered translation platform designed to facilitate seamless translation across multiple formats, including text documents, audio files, and video content.
+Vaani Vistaar is an advanced AI-powered translation platform designed to facilitate seamless translation across multiple formats, including text documents, audio files, and video content.
 The platform supports translation services in a wide range of regional languages as well as the official languages of India.

 ### Features
 - **Multi-Format Translation**: Supports text, audio, and video translations.